 As cats and dogs continue to fight it out for the world’s favorite pets, there is a quiet back runner slowly making its way up the poll and into the hearts and homes of potential pet owners.

-While you might not want them sleeping in your bed at night, the exotic reptile is proving itself to be an intriguing and low maintenance option for pet ownership.
+While you might not want them sleeping in your bed at night, the exotic reptile is proving itself to be an intriguing and low-maintenance option for pet owners.